FriendsOfAkeneo/ExcelInitBundle/doc/Options-tab.rst

 -----------

 Specify here a code for your attribute option.
-Attribute option codes must be only composed of letters, numbers, spaces and underscores.
+Attribute option codes must be only composed of letters, numbers and underscores.
 No other character will be accepted.

 Examples: ``blue``, ``XL``, ``silk``.